HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 * `contentType`: One of  the following values:
     * `"application/smart-health-card"` or
     * `"application/smart-api-access"` or
-    * `"application/fhir+json"`
+    * `"application/fhir+json"` with optional `fhirVersion` parameter
+      * Servers SHOULD populate the `fhirVersion` parameter; for example: `"application/fhir+json;fhirVersion=4.0.1"`
+      * If absent, clients MAY assume the `fhirVersion` equals 4.0.1.
+      * Values are defined in the [FHIR version valueset](https://www.hl7.org/fhir/valueset-FHIR-version.html).
 * `location` (SHALL be present if no `embedded` content is included): URL to the file.
 This URL SHALL be short-lived and intended for single use.
 For example, it could be a short-lifetime signed URL to a file hosted in a cloud storage service (see signed URL docs for [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), [Azure](https://learn.microsoft.com/en-us/rest/api/storageservices/create-service-sas), and [GCP](https://cloud.google.com/storage/docs/access-control/signed-urls)).
 * `embedded` (SHALL be present if no `location` is included): JSON string directly embedding the encrypted contents of the file as a compact JSON Web Encryption string (see ["Encrypting"](#encrypting-and-decrypting-files)).

-In addition to the the required elements above, the following optional properties are used to further describe an entry:
+In addition to the the required elements above, the following optional property may be used to further characterize an entry:
   * `lastUpdated: ISO 8601 timestamp`
     * If present, the optional `lastUpdated` value is an ISO 8601 timestamp indicating the last time the file was modified.
-  * `status: string`
-    * If present, the optional `status` value is a string indicating whether a file may changed in the future.
-Values are: `"finalized"|"can-change"|"no-longer-valid"`
-  * `fhirVersion: string` (optional)
-    * The `fhirVersion` property SHOULD be present when the referenced file contains FHIR content.
-If the property is absent, clients MAY assume FHIR Release 4.0.1.
-Values are defined in the [FHIR version valueset](https://www.hl7.org/fhir/valueset-FHIR-version.html).

 <p></p>